panva/node-oidc-provider/docs/README.md

 #### triggerAuthenticationDevice

 Helper function used to trigger the authentication and authorization on end-user's Authentication Device.
 It is called after accepting the backchannel authentication request but before sending client back the response.
+ When the end-user authenticates use `provider.backchannelResult()` to finish the Consumption Device login process.